Yam production in Nigeria: Customs

-One of the marriage custom observed in some communities in Nigeria is to measure the bridegroom's wealth by the amount of yams that he can produce.
-Also, according to tradition, the groom has to present a minimum of 200 big tubers of yams to the in-laws as a proof that he can take care of his wife and the future family.
+In some communities in Nigeria, it is a custom to measure the bridegroom's wealth by the amount of yams that he can produce.
+According to tradition, the groom has to present a minimum of 200 big tubers of yams to the in-laws as a proof that he can take care of his wife and the future family.

-Yam is depicted as a male totem in some areas of the Igbo land.
-Another custom observed is that women are not permitted to go to the yam farms till it is ready for harvesting; however, harvesting of the crop is the prerogative of the women.
+Yams are depicted as a male totem in some areas of the Igbo land.
+Another custom observed is that women are not permitted to go to the yam farms until it is ready for harvesting; however, harvesting of the crop is the prerogative of the women.